- Solutions Overview

 In fact, it should be obvious by now that trying to create a fully automated warehouse is overkill for most companies.
 Instead, it pays to use a problem-solving approach, making strategic investments in automated equipment that solves a specific problem.
 These smaller investments can often show a positive ROI in months rather than years.
 As the company scales up, so can the automation.

 To decide how to automate and what automated equipment is best, warehouse managers must first examine the problem areas of their operation.
 What is slowing operations by taking longer than it should?
 Where are mistakes likely?
 Where and how are employees getting hurt?
 These are the places where an automated solution will almost always improve the situations.
-(Collecting the right data about your warehouse will be key, then, to being strategic about your automation).
+(Collecting the right data about your warehouse will be key, then, to be strategic about your automation).

 Warehouse automation typically falls into two categories: material handling and data collection.